Gravel Routes

 The Kaw undoubtedly knew the rock was not native to the region and that it was very special.
 They held spiritual gatherings near the rock for hundreds of years before white men came.
 Then during westward expansion, the rock would become a landmark for settlers and travelers moving up the Kansas River valley.

 However, in 1929 the stone was taken by organizers from Lawrence and moved to a small park overlooking the Kansas River to commemorate the 75th anniversary of the city and as a tribute to the abolitionist founders of Lawrence.
-In 2021 the city of Lawrence formally apologized to the Kaw Nation for taking the rock and the massive stone was moved to Allegawaho Heritage Memorial Park in 2024.
+In 2021 the city of Lawrence formerly apologized to the Kaw Nation for taking the rock and the massive stone was moved to Allegawaho Heritage Memorial Park in 2024.

 More info on the Park: